GareBear99/ARC-Fusion_Engine/README.md

 ## Current feature surface

-The current repository contains a functional prototype with the following major areas:
+The current repository (ARC-Core) contains a functional prototype with the following major areas:

 ### API and application surface
 - FastAPI service entrypoint